The Geometer's Sketchpad: Web Sketchpad

 Built on the foundation of The Geometer's Sketchpad, Web Sketchpad (WSP) began as part of the NSF DRK-12 funded Dynamic Number project.
 WSP removes distracting interfaces—it has no menus, displays no dialog boxes, and does not require users to “select” objects to apply commands to them.
 Three noteworthy characteristics of Web Sketchpad's tools are the following:

-Web Sketchpad's tools are immediately visible.
-When a user taps a tool icon, all the objects produced by the tool are immediately visible, foregrounded in the sketch and awaiting the user's decision as to how to integrate these objects into the sketch.
-In contrast, other dynamic mathematics software often leaves students unable to predict the effects of their next action.
+Ease of Use: Every WSP tool operates the same way: The student taps a tool and the complete product appears immediately (providing the student with a graphic description of the result of the tool) with one of the product’s mathematical elements glowing (prompting the student either to place that glowing element or to match it to some part of an existing construction).
+No objects need to be selected in advance, and no prompts are needed to tell the student how to use the tool.
+For instance, tapping the Segment tool displays a segment with one endpoint glowing, and the student can tap or drag to place that endpoint in empty space, on an existing point, or on some other existing object (such as a segment, ray, line, circle, polygon, or graph).

+At the same time as the student taps the tool, additional scaffolding appears immediately, in the Help Bar beneath the sketch.
+This scaffolding includes a short text description of the construction and two video buttons, one displaying a short silent hint video of less than 30 seconds and the other displaying a more detailed video that shows several ways to use the tool.
+Both videos display captions, and the second also has narration, initially muted to avoid unwanted sound in a classroom setting.

-Web Sketchpad's tools are targeted.
-Activities include only those tools necessary for the task at hand, reducing software complexity.
+Targeted Tools: Activities include only those tools necessary for the task at hand, reducing software complexity.
 A focused set of tools also the activity designer to create instrumented fields of promoted action where the presence of particular tools encourages teachers and students to adopt these tools as frames of action and reference, channeling them to think about problems in ways they otherwise might not.

-Web Sketchpad's tools are customizable.
-The set of WSP tools is theoretically unlimited.
+Customizable Tools: The set of WSP tools is theoretically unlimited.
 A teacher can craft new tools based on the mathematical and pedagogical needs of a lesson without the traditional limits of a fixed set of generic tools.